 In the first phase of our project (2018-2021) we identified spatial structures, characteristics and dynamics of growth corridors including intended (e.g. economic growth) and unintended impacts on local businesses and livelihoods (e.g. household insecurities, exclusion, diversification).
 We could explain these impacts and dynamics partly through underlying visions and the governance of the corridors and their relations to global and regional value chains, national policies and donor activities.
 These included different practices of future making (i.e. emptying the future and claiming space) by powerful lead firms, national and international programmes and policies (e.g. KAZA), but also unintended developments from below.
 Here our results indicated that urban-rural and cross-border relations play a special role in value chain and corridor activities.

-Breul, M., Hulke, C., and Kalvelage, L. (2021) 'Path formation and reformation: studying the variegated consequences of path creation for regional development', Economic Geography, (Forthcoming).
+Breul, M., Hulke, C., and Kalvelage, L. (2021) 'Path formation and reformation: studying the variegated consequences of path creation for regional development', Economic Geography.
+DOI

 Dannenberg, P. and Hartmann, G. (2019) 'Stairway to Heaven oder Highway to Hell?
 Neue Entwicklungskorridore am Beispiel SAGCOT in Tansania' 2019 (11) pp.42-46.

-Hulke, C., Kairu, J. and Revilla Diez, J. (2020) 'Global Visions, Local Realities – How Conservation Shapes Agricultural Value Chains in Zambezi Region, Namibia', Development Southern Africa (online first).
+Hulke, C., Kairu, J. and Revilla Diez, J. (2020) 'Global Visions, Local Realities – How Conservation Shapes Agricultural Value Chains in Zambezi Region, Namibia', Development Southern Africa.
+DOI

 Kalvelage, L., Revilla Diez, J. and Bollig, M. (2020) 'How much remains?
-Local value capture from tourism in Zambezi, Namibia', Tourism Geographies, (online first).
+Local value capture from tourism in Zambezi, Namibia', Tourism Geographies.
+DOI

 Gargallo.
-E. and Kalvelage, L. (2020) 'Integrating Social-Ecological Systems and Global Production Networks: Local Effects of Trophy Hunting in Namibian Conservancies', Development Southern Africa, (online first).
+E. and Kalvelage, L. (2020) 'Integrating Social-Ecological Systems and Global Production Networks: Local Effects of Trophy Hunting in Namibian Conservancies', Development Southern Africa.
+DOI

 Parshotam, A. and Revilla Diez, J. (2019) 'Economic Growth Corridors Through a Value-Chain Lens: The Case of the Southern Agricultural Growth Corridor in Tanzania', in Scholvin, S., Black, A., Revilla Diez, J. & Turok, I. (eds.)
 Value Chains in Sub-Saharan Africa.
 Heidelberg: Springer, pp. 61-77.